spopp20/music_manager/README.md

 - The instruments API is working using MongoDB
 - The login, logout, and users API is working going to code to fake a database.
-- The songs API is missing - will be worked on next
+- The songs API is working
+- The scores collection is loaded

 # Getting Started